 ©2011 Wendy Lustbader. www.us.PenguinGroup.com.

 Life Gets Better: The Unexpected Pleasures of Growing Older

 Youth is not the golden era it is often made out to be.
 For many, it is a time riddled with anxiety, angst, confusion, and the torture of uncertainty.
 Conversely, the media often feeds us a vision of growing older as a journey of defeat and diminishment.
 They are dead wrong.
 As Wendy counters, "Life gets better as we get older, on all levels except the physical."

 About the Author

 Wendy Lustbader, MSW, is an author, social worker, and professor, who works with older people, their families and caregivers.
-Currently, she is an Affiliate Associate Professor at the University of Washington School of Social Work in Seattle.
 She is the author of Taking Care of Aging Family Members (coauthored with Nancy R. Hooyman), Counting on Kindness, and What’s Worth Knowing.
 Wendy's publications include two videos.
 The first, "A Prescription for Caregivers," shows caregivers and those who assist them how to make life better for the giver and receiver of care.
 In her other video, "Kind Hands," front-line workers learn how to respond to grief and vulnerability.
 Wendy lectures nationally on subjects related to aging.

 Watch a video with Wendy: Changing The Culture of Aging